Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Empirical Validation

-\paragraph{(V3) Maxwell relations} Maxwell relations describe how entropy $S$ varies when thermodynamic variables change (\ref{T4}, \ref{T5}).
+\paragraph{(V3) Maxwell relations.} Maxwell relations describe how entropy $S$ varies when thermodynamic variables change (\ref{T4}, \ref{T5}).
 In our setting, training with fixed LR corresponds to fixing $p$ and $T$, so the relevant Maxwell relation is $\big(\frac{\partial S}{\partial p}\big)_T = \big(\frac{\partial V}{\partial T}\big)_p$.
-In Appendix~\ref{app:proofs:maxwell}, we show this can be equivalently written as
+In Appendix~D.4, we show this is equivalent to

 This elegant equation quantifies, how the two hyperparameters influence the stationary entropy.
-Analogous relations for the fixed sphere and fixed ELR training protocols are also derived there.
+Similar relations for the fixed sphere and fixed ELR protocols are also derived there.

-\paragraph{(V4) Adiabatic process} Previously, we viewed convergence to a stationary distribution as a non-reversible thermodynamic process.
-Here, however, we reinterpret stationary distributions induced by different hyperparameters as states of a reversible process.
-This perspective allows us to analyze how hyperparameters shape the stationary distribution through our thermodynamic lens.
-In particular, we focus on the adiabatic process, characterized by $\delta Q = 0$ (\ref{T7}).
-Although heat $Q$ does not appear explicitly in our analogy, we can infer it from the First Law (\ref{T2}): $\delta Q=\dd U + p\dd V$.
-This allows us to compute the isochoric $C_V$ and isobaric $C_p$ heat capacities, defined in \ref{T7}.
-In Appendix~\ref{app:proofs:heat_cap}, we show that $C_p - C_V = \tfrac{d-1}{2} = R$, exactly as in the ideal gas model.
-To simulate an adiabatic process, we vary $(\eta, \lambda)$ jointly such that $p V^{\gamma} = \text{const}$ with $\gamma = C_p / C_V$.
-Since $\dd S = \delta Q / T = 0$ for a reversible process (\ref{T2}), entropy $S$ should remain constant.
-Empirically, this means that the stationary distributions observed on spheres of different radii should have identical entropy.
-The adiabatic process provides a way to explore how changing hyperparameters can reshape the weight distribution without altering its overall ``disorder''.
+\paragraph{(V4) Adiabatic process. } Previously, we interpreted convergence to a stationary distribution as a non-reversible thermodynamic process.
+Here, we instead view stationary distributions corresponding to different hyperparameters as states of a \emph{reversible} process.
+This perspective enables a thermodynamic analysis of how hyperparameters shape the stationary distribution.
+We focus on the adiabatic process, defined by $\delta Q = 0$ (\ref{T7}).
+Although heat $Q$ does not appear explicitly in our analogy, it can be inferred from the First Law (\ref{T2}) as $\delta Q = \dd U + p \dd V$.
+This allows us to define the isochoric and isobaric heat capacities, $C_V$ and $C_p$, as in \ref{T7}.
+In Appendix~D.5, we show that $C_p - C_V = \tfrac{d-1}{2} = R$, matching the ideal gas relation.
+To simulate an adiabatic process, we vary $(\eta, \lambda)$ jointly such that $p V^{\gamma} = \text{const}$, where $\gamma = C_p / C_V$.
+For a reversible adiabatic process, $\dd S = \delta Q / T = 0$ (\ref{T2}), implying constant entropy.
+Empirically, this predicts that varying hyperparameters along an adiabatic process gives stationary distributions of different shape supported on spheres of different radii but with identical entropy, i.e., overall ``disorder.''

-\section{Isotropic noise model experiments}
+\section{Isotropic Noise Model Experiments}